natashadanielle/technical-doc-page/README.md

+# Technical Document Page

-# technical-document-page
+# Objective:

-# Objective: Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks
+- Build an app that is functionally similar to https://technical-documentation-page.freecodecamp.rocks

 # Requirements:
 - You can see a main element with a corresponding id="main-doc", which contains the page's main content (technical documentation)